styleguidist/react-styleguidist/docs/Configuration.md

 Type: `String`

-By default Styleguidist will try to find webpack config (`webpack.config.dev.js` or `webpack.config.js`) anywhere in your project and use it.
+By default Styleguidist will try to find `webpack.config.js` in your project’s root directory and use it.
 Use this option to specify a custom path to your webpack config.

 ```javascript
 module.exports = {